1. Key Characteristics of Korat Cats

-The Korat is a muscular, medium-sized cat with an average lifespan of 15 years, although some Korats have been known to live into their early 20s.
+The Korat is a muscular, medium-sized cat with an average lifespan of 15 years, although some of these cats have been known to live into their early 20s.

 4. Is This the Right Cat for You?

 LOW: Korats do not shed much, unless they are blowing their winter coats.
 Weekly brushing is fine otherwise.
-Because of their minimal shedding they can be great pets for people allergic to cat hair.
+Because of their minimal shedding, Korats can be great pets for people allergic to cat hair.

 The breed is extremely healthy but can carry a genetic disease that’s incurable: gangliosidosis.
 A test was developed to identify carriers of this disease, and positive results would remove a cat from breeding.

-Gangliosidosis is believed to have been eradicated for Korats in 1998 by testing and not breeding carriers, and you should ensure this test has been performed before adopting or buying a Korat.
+Gangliosidosis is believed to have been eradicated for Korats in 1998 by testing and not breeding carriers, and you should ensure this test has been performed before buying a Korat.

-See a few different Korats in action in this video:
+See a couple of Korats in action in this video:

 If you consider getting a Korat, please check adoption resources — even purebred cats can end up in shelters and rescues.